-Save on shipping, and read this sooner!
-This item is also available in electronic format, for you to print out at your own computer as an eBook.
+This item is in electronic format, for you to print out at your own computer as an eBook.
 Have a Kindle reader?
-This is also available formatted for the Kindle or as a regular eBook.
+It is also available formatted for the Kindle or as a regular eBook.

 A reader’s review of this book: